max-mapper/electron-microscope/readme.md

 Use [electron](http://electron.atom.io/) to load websites and extract data.
 Intended for automation, testing, web scraping, etc.

-Loads URLs inside an electron [webview tag](https://github.com/atom/electron/blob/master/docs/api/web-view-tag.md), allows you to execute code on them, and stream data from the pages back to your main process.
+Loads URLs inside an electron [webview tag](https://github.com/atom/electron/blob/master/docs/api/web-view-tag.md), allows you to execute code on them and stream data from the pages back to your main process.

 Run this headlessly on Linux using `xvfb-run`.